 Deals can be marked as “IN” across different Forecast Categories in the opportunity list view.
 Managers can see the “Total IN” computation when hovering over Commit value and use this value to inform the adjustment for their own commit.

-The Manager Judgement column can be added to forecast types based on opportunity, opportunity product, or line item schedule.
-Manager Judgements are not supported for forecast types based on opportunity splits or product splits.
+The Manager Judgment column can be added to forecast types based on opportunity, opportunity product, or line item schedule.
+Manager Judgments are not supported for forecast types based on opportunity splits or product splits.

 When you combine Forecasts with Quotas, your users have the ability to view Quota Attainment % as a progress bar.